pickleball002/kenr/docs/Be_an_admin.md

 Nobody wants to come down, get the perceived worst partner and play once and have the admin says it counts.
 It only \
 counts if everyone plays with everyone.

+Tournament play

+I played a tournament this weekend, specifically in my age division and decided in advance to count it.
+I even \
+made it GrandPrix aware.